 King Sejong was known to be a great ruler for many accomplishments.
 The most noteworthy achievement was his ability to create the Korean language.
 Systematically and scientifically created, it is said that the alphabet can be learned in a single morning.

 A story I share with my class each school year is the story of why King Sejong created the Korean language.
 It may be a surprise but most scholars and high government officials were against King Sejong's wish to develop a writing system for the Korean people.
 They feared they would lose their positions in court.
-Many being illiterate, you could imagine why King Sejong was concerned for his people.
-Without the ability to read, the common person could have no way of knowing official notices, enjoy stories on their own, or advance in their education if they desired.
+With many being illiterate, you could imagine why King Sejong was concerned for his people.
+Without the ability to read, the common person could have no way of knowing official notices, enjoying stories on their own, or advancing in their education if they desired.

 After King Sejong's death, the elite restricted the use of Hangul, and it was mostly used among the common people through reading and writing fictional stories and handwritten letters.
 During the Japanese occupation, however, many Koreans adopted Hangul as a symbol of their independence.
 It was not until after their independence in 1946, that Hangul was officially accepted as the official writing system of Korea.